Enhanced adaptive surrogate models with applications in uncertainty quantification for nanoplasmonics: Application

 As before, the accuracy of the surrogate models is measured using a cross-validation set of $N^\text{cv}=1000$ parameter realizations $S^{(i)}:=S(\ensuremath{\mathbf{y}}^{(i)}), ~i=1,\ldots,N^\text{cv}$, drawn according to the underlying PDF.
 In addition to \eqref{eq:mean_error}, we also consider the maximum error over all sample points

 All accuracy and cost results are presented in Table~\ref{tab:17DgPC}.
 First, a \gls{gpc} approximation with a 2nd order total-degree polynomial basis, i.e. \num{171} Jacobi polynomials, is constructed.
 The polynomial coefficients are computed with a sparse 2nd order Gauss quadrature formula, resulting in \num{613} quadrature nodes, accordingly, model evaluations.
-We set a budget $B=613$ for the classical, i.e. without adjoints or conformal maps, Leja adaptive Algorithm \ref{algo:gensmolyak}, such that its costs are identical to the \gls{gpc}.
-As can be seen in Table~\ref{tab:17DgPC}, the Leja adaptive approximation is about one order of magnitude more accurate than the \gls{gpc}.
+Second, we employ interpolation on an isotropic Smolyak sparse-grid of level 2 based on Clenshaw Curtis nodes, which requires \num{613} model evaluations as well.
+Accordingly, we set a budget $B=613$ for the classical, i.e. without adjoints or conformal maps, Leja adaptive Algorithm \ref{algo:gensmolyak}, such that its costs are identical to the \gls{gpc} and the Smolyak sparse-grid interpolation.
+As can be seen in Table~\ref{tab:17DgPC}, the Leja adaptive approximation is about one order of magnitude more accurate than the \gls{gpc} and also significantly better than the isotropic sparse-grid interpolation.

 Next, we use again Algorithm~\ref{algo:gensmolyak} but employ conformal maps.
-In particular, we refer with \textit{iso-mapped} to applying the conformal sausage map $\ensuremath{g_\text{S}}(\cdot;9)$ for all parameters while \textit{aniso-mapped} refers to the application of the conformal map only to the parameters $t_1, t_2, T$ (based on the results of the previous subsection).
+In particular, we refer with \textit{iso-mapped} to applying the conformal sausage map $\ensuremath{g_\mathrm{S}}(\cdot;9)$ for all parameters while \textit{aniso-mapped} refers to the application of the conformal map only to the parameters $t_1, t_2, T$ (parameters with a particularly slow univariate convergence rate).
 It can be observed that both approaches yield a similar improvement in terms of accuracy, without (relevant) extra computational cost.

 For the adjoint-based Algorithm \ref{algo:gensmolyak2}, we then compute approximations using again \num{613} (mapped) polynomials, resulting in errors almost identical to the non-adjoint case.
 However, since the costs can be predominantly attributed to the $\approx \num{560}$ solver calls, the costs are reduced.
 Note that greater (relative) gains can be observed in different settings, e.g. when a smaller computational budget is used or less parameter anisotropy is present in the considered model.
 In particular, as a numerical test case, we increased material uncertainties by one third and reduced geometric variations to the range of $\pm \SI{0.25}{nm}$.
 In that case the respective computational cost was reduced by more than $50\%$.